Action code and return types

 Additional parse parameter

 A single extra parameter can be passed to action functions if the %parse-param <var>: <type> declaration is used.
-The variable <var> is then visible in all action code. <type> must implement the Copy trait (note that & references implement Copy).
+The variable <var> is then visible in all action code. <type> must implement the Clone trait (note that Copy bounds imply Clone, and & references implement Copy).

 For example if a grammar has a declaration: